w3stling/rssreader/README.md

 standardized, computer-readable format.
 Subscribing to a website RSS removes the need for the user to manually check the website for new content.

+Atom feeds is supported from version 2.0.0 and later.

-This Java library makes it easier to automate data extraction from RSS feeds via Java stream API.
+This Java library makes it easier to automate data extraction from RSS or Atom feeds via Java stream API.

 Examples
 --------
 ### Read RSS feed
-Reads from a RSS feeds and extract all items that contains the word football in the title.
+Reads from a RSS (or Atom) feeds and extract all items that contains the word football in the title.
 ```java
 RssReader reader = new RssReader();
 Stream<Item> rssFeed = reader.read(URL);